minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

   * The first line that begins with a `#` is called a _preprocessor directive_.
 In this case, the directive says to include the contents of a file `stdio.h` inside our program.
 Inside of `stdio.h` is stored the definition of `printf`.

   * `int main(void)` is the equivalent of the "when green flag clicked" puzzle piece in Scratch.
-We’ll wave our hands at what it actually means for now.
+We'll wave our hands at what it actually means for now.

   * Next we have open and close curly braces.
 These encapsulate related lines of code.